opensearch-project/documentation-website/_monitoring-your-cluster/pa/rca/shard-hotspot.md

 - CPU utilization
 - Heap allocation rate

 Shards may become hot because of the nature of your workload.
-When you use a `_routing` parameter or a custom document ID, a specific shard within the cluster receives frequent updates, consuming more CPU and heap resources than other shards.
+When you use a `_routing` parameter or a custom document ID, a specific shard or several shards within the cluster receives frequent updates, consuming more CPU and heap resources than other shards.

 The hot shard identification RCA compares the CPU utilization and heap allocation rate against their threshold values.
 If the usage for either metric is greater than the threshold, the shard is considered hot.